 (a) Full name and particulars of the parties.
 If the seller is married, the spouse must also sign.

-• Deed of Sale (Contrato de Venta): This is also a formal document binding on both parties, and signed by them in the presence of a Notary Public.
+• Deed of Sale (Contrato de Venta): In buying a property- This is also a formal document binding on both parties, and signed by them in the presence of a Notary Public.
 It is used primarily for the purpose of conveying the property from the seller to the buyer.

 In case of a cash purchase, it is simpler and cheaper to go directly to the signing of a Contrato de Venta, instead of taking the preliminary step of signing a Promise of Sale.